In the beginning, there was the Running Stitch, and from that single stitch, all the other stitch types were formed.

 Putting all theatrics aside, that statement is very true.
-35 years ago, when I was trained as a Schiffli puncher (on the pantograph machine shown below) we produced designs one stitch at a time.
-Everything from outlining objects to satin stitches to fill stitches were done with a single stitch type the running stitch!
-Even the creation of underlay in its various types was constructed one stitch at a time…
+Thirty-seven years ago, when I was trained as a Schiffli puncher (on the pantograph machine shown below), we produced designs one stitch at a time.
+Everything from outlining objects to satin stitches to fill stitches was done with a single stitch type, the running stitch!
+Even the creation of underlay in its various types was constructed one stitch at a time.

-Simply put: although today running stitches are mainly used for embroidery techniques like underlay, outlining, detail and redwork embroidery designs… EVERY stitch type in existence stems from the basic running stitch.
+Although today running stitches are mainly used for embroidery techniques like outlining, detail, and redwork embroidery designs… EVERY stitch type in existence stems from the basic running stitch.

-I know the thought of creating designs that way may seem to have been mind-numbingly boring, but the truth is it was anything but that!
-Every aspect of an embroidery design and each movement on the pantograph had to be thought out carefully to produce visually pleasing designs that were also production friendly.
+I know the thought of creating designs that way may seem to have been mind-numbingly dull, but the truth is it was anything but that!
+Every aspect of an embroidery design and each movement on the pantograph had to be thought out carefully to produce visually pleasing designs that were also production-friendly.

 Slowly but surely, my rules of working with the running stitch evolved over the years to adapt to today’s software and technology.

 Instead of 1.5mm of movement between thread penetrations, it is now .5mm.
 I do consider .5mm to be in the red/danger zone as when your machine stitches as the mass of the thread and needle is approximately .3mm.
 Too many .5mm stitches close together will eventually create hard stitches and unfriendly or distorted designs.

 I like to consider 1mm of movement the yellow zone, it will get you out of the danger zone, but for the most part, I’m always trying my best to create 1.5mm of movement between stitch penetrations.
 1.5mm is what I like to call the green zone, and it promotes production-friendly designs with minimal hard stitches.